j4mie/paris/docs/associations.rst

 this behaviour, add a second argument to your ``has_many`` call, passing the name of the column to use.

+In addition, Paris assumes that the foreign key column in the current (base) table is the primary key column of the base table.
+In the example above, Paris will use the column called ``user_id`` (assuming ``user_id`` is the primary key for the user table) in the base table (in this case the user table) as the foreign key column in the base table.
+To override this behaviour, add a third argument to your ``has_many call``, passing the name of the column you intend to use as the foreign key column in the base table.

 Belongs to
 ^^^^^^^^^^